 Similar to bags of clay, slip can go moldy when it’s in storage too.
 In fact, I find that clay slip gets smelly and moldy more quickly than a bag of slip.
 I think this is because of the levels of moisture present in slip.
-Clay contains organic matter and combined with moisture, this can create mold and odor.
+Clay contains organic matter and combined with moisture, can create mold and odor.

 If I open a jar of slip even after a couple of weeks in storage, the smell is normally pretty potent.

 One antidote to smelly moldy slip is to add a few drops of Dettol to the mix (source).
 Alternatively, you can add a few drops of bleach if you prefer.

 Many potters actually welcome a bit of mold in their clay.
 Mold is said to add to the plasticity of clay and slip.
 Nevertheless, some people are sensitive to clay mold.
 And if that’s the case, then you may want to add a little Dettol to eliminate the mold.

 How to Make Extra Strong Joining Slip